 According to the Centers for Disease Control and Prevention, the number of children with autism in the United States continues to rise.
 The latest data estimates that 1 in 68 American children have some form of autism spectrum disorder.* That’s a 78% increase compared to a decade ago.
 As a result, employment of preschool, kindergarten, and elementary school special education teachers is also increasing.
 Forecasts predict a 21% growth from 2010 to 2020 (20% for middle school Special Ed teachers and 7% for high school Special Ed teachers.)** A large number of teacher openings will also result from the need to replace special education teachers who change careers or retire.

-Start advancing your career today with an online Master of Science in Special Education with a specialization in Autism Spectrum Disorder from Saint Joseph’s University.
+Start advancing your career today with an online Master of Science in Special Education with a concentration in Autism Spectrum Disorder from Saint Joseph’s University.
 Call (866) 758-7670 or request more information.